-The physical size and weight of the Canon 1300D and the Nikon D40 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 1300D and the Nikon D40 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D40 is notably smaller (11 percent) than the Canon 1300D.
 However, the D40 is markedly heavier (8 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the D40 are weather-sealed.